fcostta/ada-bootcamps_and_exercises/README.md

-# ada-santanderCoders_webFullStack
+# ada-bootcamps_and_exercises
-Repository for Santander Coders bootcamp classes from ADA school
+Repository for bootcamps classes from ADA school